 Working With Traditional Owners

 We are proud to work with the Boonwurrung Land and Sea Council through our work in the Gippsland region.
-Gurnai Kurnai Man, William Pepper, has joined us on our property many times, and this year helped Welcome our supporters to Country as a part of our planting events.
+Gurnai Kurnai man, William Pepper, has joined us on our property many times, and this year helped Welcome our supporters to Country as a part of our planting events.
 He generously shares his cultural learnings with Greenfleet and our supporters, so we can better understand what makes this land so important to Traditional Owners.

 Image: William Pepper from the Boonwurrung Land and Sea Council Welcomes us to Country with a Smoking Ceremony.